OMarchevska/Airbus_Aircraft_Detection/README.md

 ## Results

-Both models were trained on the same data and tested on 6 full-size images that were labeled manually using Roboflow.
+Both models were trained and validated on the same data, but YOLO model was additionally tested on 6 full-size images that were labeled manually using Roboflow.
 Below is a comparison of trained models performance:

 - **RetinaNet**:
   - Pros: High confidence in predictions.
   - Cons: Slower inference speed.
-  - Metrics:
+  - Metrics (validation):
     - mAP: 0.6686
     - mAP50: 0.9445